Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 From workflow to intelligence and trusted data

-Presumably, even Heidi is going to have to pay these incumbent owners of data and evidence-based information for the privilege.
+Presumably, even Heidi is going to have to pay these incumbent owners of data and evidence-based information for the privilege of the value it could add to their offering.

-What if the big AI engines, who aren’t short of any capital at the moment, do deals where they pay more and start making this data directly available to patients as well?
+But what if the big AI engines, who aren’t short of capital at the moment, do deals where they pay more and start making this data directly available to patients as well?

 Now trusted intelligence combined with workflow as a platform is the significantly play.